 Age Plays Into Child's Perception of Terrorist Events

 As a general rule, elementary-aged kids perceive life in narrower terms, preferring to focus on the immediate moments rather than the past or future.
-Thus, the youngsters will have less need to talk and ask questions.
+Thus, youngsters will have less need to talk and ask questions.
 In contrast, middle schoolers and older teens are likely to pursue a deeper understanding of the meanings and implications since their cognitive abilities thirst for answers to such horrific acts of violence.
 But even these developmental distinctions can fade in the wake of personality and predisposing factors.
-For example, a normally anxious and reflective 8 year old may need to process these events with parents more thoroughly than a detached and emotionally flat adolescent.
+For example, a normally anxious and reflective 8-year-old may need to process these events with parents more thoroughly than a detached and emotionally flat adolescent.

 Helping Your Child Understand and Deal with Terrorist Events

 So what's a parent to do?
 The following points are offered for your consideration with the caveat that your own knowledge of your child can be your best guide:

 Supervise and manage the flow of information.
 Most parents are all too familiar with the emotional impact of the violent pictures that flash across the television after tragedies that take a human toll.
 Multiply that impact by ten and you have an idea of how the pictures of September 11th may have affected some children.
 Therefore, if you decide to allow your child to watch any news broadcasts, sit by their side and periodically ask about their thoughts and feelings.
 For many children, the pictures have a greater impact because they can be replayed in their minds whereas the words remain on an auditory level.

 Misinformation is another peril to consider.
 As children discuss these events among their friends and peers, they may hear deliberate falsifications or distortions of the truth.
 Prepare them for these possibilities and encourage them to reveal what they've heard so that you can help them separate fact from fiction.